An invariant of link cobordisms from symplectic Khovanov homology: Maps on symplectic Khovanov homology from smooth cobordisms

 Two such bridge diagrams are related by \begin{itemize} \item a sequence of stabilisations and destabilisations preserving the projection \item isotopy sliding the $\alpha$-- and $\beta$--curves and vertices along the projection. \end{itemize} We take the stabilisation and destabilisation maps and the maps induced by these isotopies to be the canonical isomorphisms.

-\begin{lemma} For a crossing diagram in which each component of the link is involved in at least one crossing the symplectic Khovanov homology is well defined (up to sign).
+\begin{lemma} For a crossing diagram in which each component of the link is involved in at least one crossing the symplectic Khovanov homology is well-defined (up to sign).
 Namely, the isomorphisms mentioned above are consistent. \end{lemma}

 \begin{proof}

 The condition on components being involved in crossings means that the diagram can be decomposed into edges (by cutting both strands at each crossing) without any closed loops remaining.
 Any bridge diagram projecting to the crossing diagram will have some number of vertices on each edge (none are possible at the crossings).
 Any two such bridge diagrams are isotopic through such diagrams if and only if these numbers agree on each edge.
 Moreover, any two such isotopies are isotopic (the crossing condition is vital here) so the maps they induce are the same.